 That sounds enlightened.
 Who could be against “valuing multiple points of view” in a free society?

-The problem is, while CRT is described as “mind opening” its purveyors hide the underlying agenda.
+The problem is, while CRT is described as “mind opening” its purveyors hide their underlying agenda.
 CRT decries “systemic racism” while concealing CRT’s racist roots.
 Because of those roots, CRT is dividing the nation into races and fostering hate, suspicion, and conflict.

 Remember Which Party is Historically Anti-Black